The Belgian Comic Strip Center (BCSC): A Comic Tribute

 At 10euro per adult and 3.50euro for children under 12, this museum does require some intent.
 A little research is required to make sure this is the style of comics one is interested in, though every style has a common ancestry and who doesn’t love expanding their horizons.

 Munchkin left the museum demanding to visit the souvenir shop/book store back on the main floor.
 This time it felt different.
-He wasn’t looking for any old thing to buy, because spending mommy’s money and acquiring new toys is so much fun in its own rite; he was looking for astronaut TinTin and the blue mushroom people (Smurfs).
-We got him a TinTin puzzle and smurf stuffy, as well as a handful of Asterix books based on where we have visited (Asterix in Switzerland, Asterix in Beligum etc).
+He wasn’t looking for any old thing to buy, because spending mommy’s money and acquiring new toys is so much fun in its own rite; he was looking for astronaut Tintin and the blue mushroom people (Smurfs).
+We got him a Tintin puzzle and smurf stuffy, as well as a handful of Asterix books based on where we have visited (Asterix in Switzerland, Asterix in Belgium etc).
 He may not be able to read just yet, but I can introduce him to the world of French comics, one puzzle at a time, or in daddy’s case, one over-sized wall hanging at a time.
+Explore more of Brussels with or Top 10 brussels.

 Plan Your Trip – Stay and see everything